Sungjae-Park-portfolio/SoftwareDesign/README-SSG.md

 #### Reports:

-Reports provided the line chart and stacked bar plot based on users’ emotion selection in home page.
-Stacked bar plot shows up when click tab “Bar plot”, click tab “Line chart” if want to switch to check the line chart.
+Reports provides a line chart and a stacked bar plot based on users’ emotion selection in home page.
+Stacked bar plot shows up when the tab “Bar plot” is selected, and if you want to switch to check the line chart, select the “Line chart” tab.

 Both line chart and bar plot are default to show the frequency of users’ chosen emotion in each day of this week (Monday to Sunday).
 Different colors of lines/bars response to different emotions, legends on the top of each plot shows the correspondence between colors and emotions.
 Click the legends can filter the relative emotions in the current plot.
 For getting the yearly report, choose `year` in the dropdown above the plots tab, then click `submit`.
 For getting more flexible historical report, please choose `start date` and `end date` first, then using dropdown to choose `year` or `week` click `submit`.